kubevirt/cluster-network-addons-operator/README.md

 ## Placement Configuration

+CNAO deploys two component categories: infra and workload.
+Workload components manage node configuration and need to be scheduled on the nodes where actual user workload is scheduled.
+Infra components provide cluster-wide service and do not need to be running on the same nodes as user workload.

 Administrator can specify placement preferences for deployed infra and workload components by defining [affinity, nodeSelector](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) and [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).